-Our immigration barristers can assist you to book a Super Premium Service appointment, prepare your application for collection by a Home Office courier, provide facilities for the enrolment of your biometric information at our offices and liaise with the Home Office to ensure that your application is processed within 1 day.
+Our immigration barristers can assist you to book a VIP Service appointment, prepare your application for submission, provide facilities for the enrolment of your biometric information at our offices and liaise with the Home Office to ensure that your application is processed within 24 hours.

 Applications for extension of stay as a Tier 1 Investor